Register a Data Catalog from another account - Amazon Athena

 11. On the Review and create page, review the information that you provided, and then choose Create data source.
 The Data source details page lists the databases and tags for the data catalog that you registered.

-12. Choose Data sources.
+12. Choose Data sources and catalogs.
 The data catalog that you registered is listed in the Data source name column.

 13. To view or edit information about the data catalog, choose the catalog, and then choose Actions, Edit.